** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 This does not apply to the time-based pattern values, since their values are dependent on the current date and time, but changes in these values influence the resetting of the values from there (i.e., if you are counting Lab Works per date, the pattern would start from the beginning with the new day).
 Date values are calculated in the time zone from which the request is coming from.

 Also, it does not apply when using n as an infinite digit pattern.
 Small n will start from 1 (or any other value if it’s specified as the second parameter of the PATTERN function and third parameter of the KEY_PATTERN function) and will be increased by 1 up to max value of 2,147,483,647.
-It doesn’t have leading zeros.
+It does not have leading zeros.

 'Sample ' + PATTERN('ANN')

-- the first instance returns text ‘Sample A01’;
+The first instance returns text ‘Sample A01’.

 'Shipment ' + PATTERN('YYYY-MM-DD-NN')

-- the first instance returns text, i.e. 'Shipment 2022-04-06-01’;
+The first instance returns text, i.e. 'Shipment 2022-04-06-01’.

 'Lab Trial ' + PATTERN('n')

-- the first instance returns text, i.e. 'Lab Trial 1’; The 15th instance returns text, i.e. 'Lab Trial 15’.
+The first instance returns text, i.e. 'Lab Trial 1’; The 15th instance returns text, i.e. 'Lab Trial 15’.

 In Alchemy Laboratory each Lab Work process is registered by a unique predefined pattern.
-It is done by defining a calculation formula in the naming field (a field that gives a name to the process started, located in the first record of the first stage of the process; Identifier: Name) with the following expression:
+It is done by defining a formula expression in the naming field (a field that gives a name to the process started, located in the first record of the first stage of the process; Identifier: Name) with the following expression:

-‘LW-’ + LWNumber + ' ' + LWDescription
+'LW-' + LWNumber + '' + LWDescription

 LWDescription is the identifier of an alphanumeric field where the user can enter a short description of the process started.